 And finally, I brought it all together!
-Come on, you can say, “Wow, nice socks Natalie” and my daughter could answer you: “These are my socks that I gave to my mother because they are now too small for me!”
+Come on, you can say it: “Wow, nice socks Natalie” and my daughter could answer you: “These are my socks that I gave to my mother because they are now too small for me!”
 And yes, that’s where we are right now and she’s just 11 years old!!!

 And the almost final result:

 It’s still the $100 Room Challenge so I used paint leftovers from my daughter’s room.
 There wasn’t a lot of white paint left, but since I wanted to do a wash, I added as much water directly to the paint and had enough.